TalEliyahu/awesome-business-of-cybersecurity/README.md

 ---

 ### Non-US Traded Cybersecurity Companies <a name="non-us-traded-cybersecurity-companies"></a>
+These cybersecurity companies are listed on international stock exchanges outside of the United States, offering a wide range of security solutions across various domains.

 | **Company (IR)**                                                       | **Ticker / Stock Exchange**                                    | **Twitter**                                                                               | **Description**                                                                                                                         | **Domains**                                                                                                                                                                                              | **Revenue Growth (2024)** |
 |------------------------------------------------------------------------|-----------------------------------------------------------------|-------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------|